morethemesbaby/indieweb/WORDPRESS.md

 Ideally, a future compatible, easily implementable IndieWeb would look like:

 1. A React based, platform independent theme.
-2. A WordPress / Gutenberg based set of blocks to annotate any type of content with any standard (Microformats, JSON-LD, or anything which comes up in the future)
+2. A WordPress / Gutenberg / ACF  based set of blocks to annotate any type of content with any standard (Microformats, JSON-LD, or anything which comes up in the future)
 3. A set of data servers with public APIs syndicating / federating / managing all interactions with annotated data.
 Both 1.) and 2.) would rely on it.